AdobeDocs/commerce-merchant-services.en/help/live-search/facets.md

 >
 > If there are more than 200 filterable attributes defined, it is not deterministic which 200 will actually be indexed.

 If you have a large number of attributes to contend with, consider combining attributes into a single 'meta-attribute'.
-For instance, shoes generally have numeric sizes, while shirts are commonly sized "S/M/L/XL".
+For example, shoes generally have numeric sizes, while shirts are commonly sized "S/M/L/XL".
 These two types of sizes can be combined into a single searchable attribute.

 | Setting | Description |
 |--- |--- |